CCSVI Treatment Center

 Frequently-Asked-Questions about CCSVI

-Fore more information about our CCSVI Treatment at MedicalMex, please read our most frequently asked questions or fill out the FREE consultation form at the bottom of our page.
+Fore more information about our CCSVI Treatment at MedicalMex, please read our most frequently asked questions or fill out the Request More Information form at the bottom of our page.

 During the procedure, a small collapsed balloon on the end of a long, thin wire, called a balloon catheter, is temporarily inserted into the narrowed portion of the veins.
 Here the balloon is then inflated, opening the blood vessels and resulting in improved blood flow.
 This process also breaks up the iron deposits that are causing the problem.